rykener/transsangha/_pages/schedule.md

 🟩 Dharma Night will be different each time it comes around.
 It will involve a concentrated look at a Buddhist text, a ceremony of some sort, or anything else that feels relevant.

 Dharma Night is on the 5th Thursdays, which happens every couple months.

+### ♥️ Half Day Retreat

+♥️ Half Day Retreats are schuduled as the facilitators are available to host them.
+They occur on the weekends typically from 12-5.
+They include a brief period of meditation instruction, multiple periods of all silent meditation, a short talk, and a silent snack/tea break.
+This is an opportunity to deepen your meditation/Buddhist practice in community.

+You must register in order to attend.
+Prior experience is not necessary.

 ## Location